S-a-m-K/heart_disease_prediction/README.md

 <img width="885" alt="image" src="https://github.com/user-attachments/assets/7b15bf60-3115-485f-95b5-546fbe9d8f70">

 In total, this set contains data from 1025 patients with various ages from 29 to 77.
 Most of the patients studied are between the ages of 40 and 67.
-Most of the patients are 58 years old.
+Most are 58 years old.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/f42eafb9-09f6-4bf7-8413-4f9348b4437f">